cooklang/cooklang-org/content/cli/help.md

   -h, --help              Show help information.

 SUBCOMMANDS:
-  read                    Parse and print a CookLang recipe file validate                Check for syntax errors in one or more CookLang recipe files (TODO) prettify                Edit a CookLang recipe file for style consistency (TODO) image                   Download a random image from upsplash.com to match the recipe title
+  read                    Parse and print a Cooklang recipe file validate                Check for syntax errors in one or more Cooklang recipe files (TODO) prettify                Edit a Cooklang recipe file for style consistency (TODO) image                   Download a random image from upsplash.com to match the recipe title

   See 'cook help recipe <subcommand>' for detailed help.